Manuel was awarded a Research Support Program Fellowship in 2021. His research centres on the Urban Transformation and Climate Change.

-Manuel joined the Hawkesbury Institute for the Environment as a Postdoctoral Research Fellow working on the project “Which Plant Where” in the module ‘Successes and failures’.
-The project is funded by the Hort Frontiers Green Cities Fund, part of the Hort Frontiers strategic partnership initiative developed by Hort Innovation, with co-investment from Macquarie University, Western Sydney University and the NSW Office of Environment and Heritage and contributions from the Australian Government.
+Manuel had previously been working on the project “Which Plant Where” in the module ‘Successes and failures’ within the Institute.
+The project was funded by the Hort Frontiers Green Cities Fund, part of the Hort Frontiers strategic partnership initiative developed by Hort Innovation, with co-investment from Macquarie University, Western Sydney University and the NSW Office of Environment and Heritage and contributions from the Australian Government.
 The Which Plant Where project is a five-year series of research that will find out where current favourites are unlikely to thrive under the more extreme climates that Australian cities face, learn from past successes, and stress-test major landscape species to find opportunities for new species and varieties to be planted.

 Manuel did his doctor of philosophy (Ph.D.) at the National Autonomous University of Mexico (UNAM).
 His project assessed vulnerability to climate change in the cloud forest in Mexico.
 His research mainly focused on plant ecophysiological responses to climate change; however, being concern about the local human population, he also assessed the socio-economic vulnerability in the region.
 During his Ph.
 D, Manuel demonstrated history of working in the higher education industry by given the lectures of Ecology and Biodiversity.
 He also is skilled in plant ecology, urban ecology, vulnerability, environmental awareness, climate change, and climatology.